mattermost/mattermost-handbook/company/how-to-guides-for-staff/how-to-spend-company-money/README.md

   * Radeon Pro WX 2100
   * 256GB PCIe M.2 SSD + 1TB SATA 7200 RPM HDD

-As with other computer devices, once your desktop is received, it is required that you register your laptop by completing an [Asset Registration Form](https://docs.google.com/forms/d/e/1FAIpQLSfesCJ-XMvXjBxeAYJxvzzbvZHnSv2rH9I48IioJrURNhd7Eg/viewform).
-This step should be completed within 5 business days after your laptop was received.
+As with other computer devices, once your desktop is received, it is required that you register your desktop by completing an [Asset Registration Form](https://docs.google.com/forms/d/e/1FAIpQLSfesCJ-XMvXjBxeAYJxvzzbvZHnSv2rH9I48IioJrURNhd7Eg/viewform).
+This step should be completed within 5 business days after your desktop was received.

 ### Other Computer Technology